 Process improvement techniques are essential for optimizing manufacturing tasks.
 And when done right, these optimized processes lead to greater efficiency.
 But what is the connection?
 And why is process optimization so crucial for achieving greater efficiency?

 The answer to this lies in the effectiveness of an activity.
 It's not enough to have many things being produced.
-The tasks, checks, adjustments, and motion required for production must be orchestrated to find the most effective use of time and resources with the least amount of input.
+The tasks, checks, adjustments, and motion required for producing finished goods must be orchestrated to find the with the least amount of input.

 Many companies describe this as “a path to continuous improvement”.
 And in the case of most manufacturing operations, that path centers around the machine.
 People, such as operators, mechanics, and technicians, interact with their machines out of habit and training.
 Most of their efforts are aimed at ensuring the maximum amount of uptime.
 But whether data is manual or electronic, the effectiveness of their actions is what counts.
 And the act of making adjustments that make that interaction more effective is called process optimization.